Apprenticeship

 • Practical experience is emphasised through workplace assessments, where apprentices complete placements under the supervision of qualified Practice Educators, documenting their learning in portfolios.

-• The End-Point Assessment (EPA) serves as a final evaluation, beginning with a gateway review to ensure readiness before the examination board assesses overall competency.
+• The End-Point Assessment (EPA) serves as a final evaluation, beginning with a Gateway meeting to assess readiness before the examination board assesses overall competency.
 Regular progress reviews involving personal academic tutors and workplace mentors help track apprentices’ development, ensuring they integrate theoretical knowledge with practical application.
 This multifaceted approach prepares apprentices for the complexities of social work, fostering both their professional skills and personal growth.

 Benefits